Check out these 15 HIIT moves you can pull off at home.

 Pro tip: Keeping your core engaged and your back straight will prevent a lower back injury.

 5. Russian twist

-How to do it: Start sitting with your legs straight in front of you.
-Lean back on that booty while you bend knees and raise feet off the floor.
+How to do it: Sit with your legs straight in front of you.
+Lean back on that booty while you bend your knees and raise feet off the floor.
 Your thighs and torso should form a V shape, and your back should be at a 45-degree angle to the floor.

-Cross your arms in front of your chest or clasp your hands in front of you.
+Cross arms in front of your chest or clasp hands in front of you.
 Using your abs, twist to the right, back to the center, and then to the left.

 Do 2–3 sets of 8–16 reps.

 Pro tip: Hold a 5-pound weight or medicine ball to fire up your abs even more.
 Keep the weight at chest level *or* tap it on the floor with each twist.